darkphnx/coffee_routes/README.md

 # CoffeeRoutes

 Access your Rails named routes from coffeescript.
+Read about the making of [here](http://darkphnx.com/2014/10/23/coffeeroutes-named-routes-in-coffeescript/).

 ## Installation